Category: AI & ML Tools

 shreyaskarnik/huggingface-mcp-server ~67 Python stdio

-huggingface/hf-mcp-server (221 stars, 727 commits, 98 releases, TypeScript, v0.3.5, official) is the flagship ML MCP server.
+huggingface/hf-mcp-server (238 stars, TypeScript, v0.3.13, official) is the flagship ML MCP server and the most actively developed in this category — 6 releases in the 27 days since our April refresh.
 Core capabilities: Hub search for models, datasets, Spaces, and papers; documentation search with natural language queries via hf_doc_search and hf_doc_fetch; and Gradio Space execution — run any of the thousands of Gradio-based AI apps on HuggingFace Spaces directly through MCP.
-New since March: proxy tools via PROXY_TOOLS_CSV — load external MCP endpoint definitions at startup, turning any Gradio Space with an MCP badge into a callable tool with zero code.
-Gradio itself now tracks MCP performance metrics (success rates, latency percentiles, request counts) for all tools and API endpoints.
+New since April: create_repo tool (v0.3.11) — agents can now create new HuggingFace repositories; dataset viewer via the HF Dataset Viewer API (v0.3.12), letting agents inspect dataset contents; HF Inference Jobs analysis (v0.3.13) with volume mount inspection; and MCP App proxy support (v0.3.10) for proxying to HF Spaces-hosted MCP apps, expanding the tool surface without local installs.
+Proxy tools via PROXY_TOOLS_CSV load external MCP endpoint definitions at startup, turning any Gradio Space with an MCP badge into a callable tool with zero code.
 Three transport modes (stdio, StreamableHTTP, StreamableHTTPJson) with a management web interface on port 3000.
 Install via npx, Docker, or direct integration with Claude Desktop, VS Code, Cursor, Codex, and Gemini CLI.
-The breadth here is impressive — you’re not just searching for models, you’re executing them through hosted Spaces.
+The breadth here is impressive — you’re not just searching for models, you’re creating repos and executing them through hosted Spaces.

 evalstate/mcp-hfspace provides specialized HuggingFace Spaces integration with easy configuration and Claude Desktop mode.
 Useful if you want Spaces access without the full Hub server.